ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Filter selectors are used to iterate over the elements or members of structured values, i.e., JSON arrays and objects.
-The structured values are identified in the nodelist offered by the child or descendant segment the filter selector is used in.
+The structured values are identified in the nodelist offered by the child or descendant segment using the filter selector.

 For each iteration (element/member), a logical expression is evaluated, the *filter expression*, which decides whether the node of